revature-bubble-mobile/Mobile/general-documentation.md

             }
 // Using the url above will return an object with the following properties: const objectReturned = {pid:string, username, password, followers[],likes[]}.

 ```

 \*\*Note: none of the data under profiles is consistent with all same the properties.
-Ideally the same data would be saved for all entries.
-However checking on the front end may be useful to avoid unexpected errors.
+Ideally, the same data would be saved for all entries.
+However, checking on the front end may be useful to avoid unexpected errors.
-Currently to interact with all data within Firebase, no matter the type, the crud operations all work the same.
+Currently, to interact with all data within Firebase, no matter the type, the crud operations all work the same.
 Not all crud operations will.
 Note All routes must have _.json_ appended to the end for Firebase to work properly.

 #### **get request:**